nchursin/obsidian-confluence-unofficial/README.md

 ## Features
 1. Basic or personal token auth
 1. Create and update pages in Confluence
+1. HTML-based upload.
+Which means if you use plugins, that modify your Obsidian view (like PlantUMML), this will be uploaded to Confluence

 ## Installation
 This plugin isn't yet published to Obsidian plugin repository.
 The easiest way to install it is via [BRAT](https://github.com/TfTHacker/obsidian42-brat).